yNosGR/PythonProtocolGateway/README.md

 holding register : 41 of 101
 ```

-the results above suggests that "growatt_2020_v1.24" is the most likely protocol for the inverter. turn off analyze_protocol and change protocol_version.
+the results above suggests that "growatt_2020_v1.24" is the most likely protocol for the inverter.

 ### run as script
 ```python3 -u invertermodbustomqtt.py```